-In a controversial move, the Indonesian government has blocked domestic access to a number of gaming websites, as well as other services including Steam, Epic Games, Nintendo Online, and PayPal.
+In a controversial move, the Indonesian government has blocked domestic access to a number of gaming websites, as well as other services including Steam, Epic Games,

 Update 8:06 am AEST, 5/8/22: It appears the Indonesia government has now restored access to Steam and PayPal, but other platforms, including Epic Games and EA Origin, remain blocked.